-Proposals by the newly elected government to replace the Human Rights act with a Bill of Rights have been well documented and debated in the British press.
+Proposals by the government to replace the Human Rights act with a Bill of Rights have been well documented and debated in the British press.
 Some argue that the Act has helped alleged terrorists fight extradition and been used by failed asylum seekers to avoid deportation.

 We must not forget the value of the Human Rights Act, however, especially when it has done so much to protect some of the most vulnerable members of our society.

 The Human Rights Act has helped children suffering abuse to pursue claims against local authorities in what is known as failure to remove litigation – i.e. where a local authority has been negligent in failing to protect a child by failing to remove them from a situation where they are suffering abuse.

 Previously, local authorities had a ‘blanket immunity’ from such legislation following a House of Lords judgement in a 1995 ruling that, where a local authority was engaged in their statutory duty to protect children, a child could not bring a claim against the authority for a breach of that duty.

 Following the implementation of the European Convention on Human Rights (ECHR) into our domestic law in October 2000 with the Human Rights Act, a succession of court decisions has gradually eroded this blanket immunity.
 Courts have ruled that such a blanket immunity breaches a child’s human rights under Article 6 (right to a fair hearing) and that local authorities owe children a common law duty of care when exercising their statutory responsibilities in relation to children in their care.